U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

 Mission Art & Photo-Art

 I am still researching this mission and am a bit confused by some conflicting literature that I've read.
 The San Diego Historical Society web site states that Santa Ysabel was a ranch belonging to Mission San Luis Rey but I can find no other account of it related to San Luis Rey.
-The San Diego Historical Society web site also states that Santa Ysabel was an asistencia to Mission San Diego.
+The San Diego Historical Society web site also states that Santa Ysabel was an asistencia to Mission San Diego de Alcala.
 A plaque at the mission states that it was an extension mission to Mission San Diego.

 History